 Tea is loaded with nutrients called polyphenols, which have been shown to fight free radicals.

-This is made from vitamin A and is added to creams to go on your skin.
-It boosts collagen production and plumps out skin, reducing fine lines and wrinkles.
-It also improves skin tone and color, and reduces mottled patches.
+Made from vitamin A, retinol is added to creams that go on your skin.
+It boosts the amount of collagen your body makes and plumps out skin, reducing fine lines and wrinkles.
+It also improves skin tone and color and reduces mottled patches.

-Many dermatologists prescribe retinol's stronger counterpart, tretinoin, or similar products, to slow skin aging, improve irregular pigmentation, and clear up acne.
-Over-the-counter products containing retinols may be weaker, but they can still improve skin appearance.
+Many dermatologists prescribe retinol's stronger counterpart, tretinoin, or similar products, to slow skin aging, improve irregular coloring, and clear up acne.
+Over-the-counter products that have retinols may be weaker, but they can still improve how your skin looks.

-Using a retinol-based product may cause your skin's top layer (the epidermis) to become dry and flaky.
-Be sure to wear moisturizer and sunscreen in the morning after you use it, or ask your dermatologist about alternatives.
+Using a retinol-based product may make the top layer of your skin dry and flaky.
+It’s best to apply it at night and wear moisturizer and sunscreen the next morning, or ask your dermatologist about alternatives.

-As you age, your body slows down making collagen and elastin, which keep skin strong, flexible, and resilient.
-The antioxidants found in vitamin C may boost the production of collagen and minimize fine lines, wrinkles, and scars.
+As you age, your body makes less collagen and elastin, which keep skin strong, flexible, and resilient.
+The antioxidants in vitamin C may boost the amount of collagen and minimize fine lines, wrinkles, and scars.

-Vitamin C is in some skin care products such as creams and lotions.
+Vitamin C is in some skin care products such as creams, serums, gels, and lotions.
 If you want to try one, ask your dermatologist for some options.

 Coenzyme Q-10 (CoQ-10)

-Your body naturally makes this to zap free radicals in cells.
-As you age, you make less, though.
-That may make skin cells more vulnerable to damage by free radicals.
-That's the reasoning behind the use of the antioxidant in skin care products such as toners, gels, and creams to be used alone or with a moisturizer.
-One study shows that CoQ-10 helps reduce “crow’s feet,” the wrinkles around the eyes.
+Your body naturally makes this antioxidant to zap free radicals in cells.
+As you age, you make less.
+That may make skin cells more vulnerable to damage.
+That's the reason it’s in skin care products such as toners, gels, and creams, which you can use on their own or with a moisturizer.
+One study shows that CoQ10 helps reduce “crow’s feet,” the wrinkles around the eyes.

-It's also an antioxidant, but experts don't know whether it can be used on the skin to reverse.
-Still, skin care companies have added it to lotions and creams based on evidence that shows caffeine could be useful in preventing the growth of skin cancer and, when applied to the skin, may make wrinkles less deep, especially ''crow's feet'' around the eyes.
+It's also an antioxidant, but experts don't know whether it can reverse aging on your skin.
+Still, companies have added it to lotions and creams based on research that shows caffeine could help prevent the growth of skin cancer and, when applied to the skin, may make wrinkles less defined, especially ''crow's feet'' around the eyes.

 Other Popular Ingredients

-When you shop for skin care and makeup products, you may see these other things:
+When you shop for makeup and skin care products, you may see other ingredients on their labels:

 Alpha-hydroxy Acids (AHAs)

-This group of natural-based acids includes glycolic, lactic, citric, and tartaric acids.
+This group includes glycolic, lactic, citric, and tartaric acids.
 They’re in many products.

-AHAs exfoliate the skin, reducing fine lines, age spots, acne scars, and uneven skin color.
-Peels with high concentrations of AHAs are usually given by a beauty specialist (esthetician) or dermatologist, but you can use lower concentrations -- between 5% and 10% -- in creams or lotions on a daily basis.
+They exfoliate the skin, reducing fine lines, age spots, acne scars, and uneven skin color.
+You can get peels with high concentrations of AHAs from a beauty specialist (esthetician) or dermatologist, but you can use lower concentrations -- between 5% and 10% -- in creams or lotions on a daily basis.

 Start with a low concentration and apply every other day to avoid irritating your skin.
 Over time, you can gradually start to use it more often, working up to every day.

-Even at lower doses, though, the acids may irritate and dry skin, and make your skin more sensitive to the sun.
-Doctors recommend using moisturizer and sunscreen when using any products that contain AHAs.
+Even at lower doses, though, the acids may irritate and dry skin, and make it more sensitive to the sun.
+Doctors recommend using moisturizer and sunscreen when you use any products that have AHAs.

 You’ll see this ingredient in many over-the-counter and prescription products that treat acne.
 It penetrates pores and reduces blackheads and whiteheads with less irritation than what you might get from alpha-hydroxy acids.
 Like AHAs, salicylic acid exfoliates the skin, which can reduce signs of aging.

-You shouldn't use salicylic acid if you are allergic to salicylates (found in aspirin).
-Ask your doctor before using any product with salicylic acid if you're pregnant or nursing.
-Also, be aware of symptoms of rare but serious allergic reactions.
-Get emergency medical help if you have throat tightness, trouble breathing, are feeling faint, or you have swelling of your face or tongue.
-Stop using the product if you develop hives or itching.
+You shouldn't use salicylic acid if you are allergic to aspirin or other products with salicylates.
+If you’re pregnant or nursing, ask your doctor before you use any product with salicylic acid.
+Stop using the product if you get hives or itching.
+Also, be aware of symptoms of rare but serious allergic reactions -- throat tightness, trouble breathing, feeling faint, or swelling of your face or tongue.
+Get help right away if you have these problems.

-Products containing hyaluronic acid may help smooth out skin.
-It works especially well when combined with vitamin C products.
+Products that have hyaluronic acid may help smooth out skin.
+They work especially well when you use them with vitamin C products.